mmbwn0220/Spark_Project/README.md

 Project Overview

 Customer churn (also known as customer attrition, customer turnover or customer defection) is a term used especially in the world of subscription-based businesses to describe loss of customers.
-It is a major concern for many businesses because it directly affects your service’s profitability.
-This project is analyze an online user log dataset to build a model for churn prediction.
-This project is utilized Spark to do the data wrangling data  and modeling to make prediction.
+It is a major concern for many businesses because it directly affects  service’s profitability.
+This project is analyze an  Sparkify online user log dataset to build a model for churn prediction.
+This project is utilized Spark to do the data wrangling and modeling to make prediction.

 Project Components